athleon-fitness/athleon-platform/e2e-tests/README.md

-# ScorinGames E2E Tests
+# Athleon E2E Tests

-End-to-end tests for the ScorinGames platform using Playwright.
+End-to-end tests for the Athleon platform using Playwright.

 ## Setup